nickdaria/isotplib/README.md

 This library solely focuses on implementation of the ISO-TP protocol.
 As ISO-TP is often implemented alongside UDS, this library was designed to integrate seamlessly with [udslib](https://github.com/nickdaria/udslib).

 # ❓Why isotplib?
-When I set out on my latest vehicle module project, I could not find any ISOTP libraries that met my needs.
-They weren't *bad*, but I saw some common issues:
+When I set out on my latest vehicle module project which needed to make UDS queries against multiple modules concurrently, I could not find any ISOTP libraries that met my needs and functional criteria.
+I kept seeing the following:
 - Reliance on shims and polling functions for interaction with the bus and timed events
 - Stepping outside of ISO-TPs scope, dealing with arbitration IDs and sometimes even UDS
 - Focused exclusively on CAN 2.0, largely ignoring support for CAN-FD or LIN
 - Configuration like padding and block size requests are set as a preprocessor macro

+I solved this by writing isotplib as a non-polling, tight-scope, configurable library that supports CAN, CAN-FD, and LIN implementations of ISO-TP.

 # 🚀 Key Features
 - CAN, CAN-FD, and LIN implementations of ISO-TP